Mabel Bagenal: Married life

 Tyrone assured Lord Burghley that it was his intention for Mabel to bring civility to his house.
 He encouraged Mabel to furnish his castle at Dungannon, intending that she would bring a sense of culture and refinement to the house.
 She bought tapestries and paintings in London, bringing an Elizabethan aesthetic to the castle.
 One of her handmaidens was Englishwoman Anne Wilmar.

 Mabel converted to Catholicism (against her brother's wishes), which, along with Tyrone's alleged infidelity, stoked Henry's enmity further.
 Mabel was deeply upset by her brother's disapproval and by the increasing rivalry between her husband and brother.
 At Dundalk in 1593, in the presence of Mabel and his cousin Henry MacShane O'Neill, Tyrone openly insulted Mabel's brother.
 He stated "that there was not a man in the world he hated so much as the Knight Marshal; and further said [that] if he were disposed he would be within a mile of the said Marshal in spite of his teeth, do what he could".

 From May 1593, Tyrone secretly supported rebellions again the Crown's advances into Ulster.
 That same month, the couple reached a major crisis when they clashed over the assassination of Henry's client Phelim MacTurlough O'Neill, which Tyrone had orchestrated.
 When Mabel and her husband were informed of Phelim's death, "the countess clapping her hands together was sorry, as should seem, of that which happened."
 Tyrone vehemently reprimanded her in English, a language that most of the witnesses present did not speak.
 Afterwards he did not allow Mabel to appear in public, effectively imprisoning her in Dungannon.

-The historian Jerrold Casway believes that despite the romantic circumstances of their courtship, the marriage "probably ran its course" and Tyrone would have continued with his concubines.
+Casway believes that despite the romantic circumstances of their courtship, the marriage "probably ran its course" and Tyrone would have continued with his concubines.
 Mabel appears to have soon repented her marriage.
 According to Tyrone himself, "because I did affect two other gentlewomen, [Mabel] grew in dislike with me, forsook me, and went unto her brother to complain upon me to the council of Ireland, and did exhibit articles against me".

 The Nine Years' War began in 1593, as a confederacy of Irish lords (secretly led by Tyrone) rebelled against British rule.
 Throughout 1593 and 1594, Henry Bagenal repeatedly accused Tyrone of treason and sought the Earl's arrest.
 Tyrone made a show of his loyalty to the Crown by assisting Henry at the Battle of Belleek.
 In 1594, Mabel and her husband were described as papists who supported seminary priests.
 Tyrone eventually went into open rebellion in February 1595 with an assault on the Blackwater Fort, and Mabel's husband and brother first openly fought each other at the Battle of Clontibret in May 1595.
 Tyrone succeeded Turlough Luineach as O'Neill clan chief in September 1595.
 This made Mabel briefly queen consort of Tír Eoghain under brehon law.